The True Vine

 Isaiah continued with a rhetorical question asked by God.
 “Now you dwellers in Jerusalem and men of Judah, judge between me and my vineyard.
 What more could have been done for my vineyard than I have done for it?
 When I looked for good grapes, why did it yield only bad?”
 (5:3-4)

 Israel was the vineyard God planted with the choicest vines.
-He provided everything they needed to flourish and produce fruit…fruit of justice, righteousness and love, not oppression and animosity…fruit that would reveal God and His attributes to the world and draw people to His kingdom.
+He provided everything they needed to flourish and produce fruit—fruit of justice, righteousness and love, fruit that would reveal God and His attributes to the world and draw people to His kingdom.

-No, Israel was not faithful and did not yield fruit.
+However, Israel was not faithful and did not yield good fruit.

 Keeping that in mind, Jesus defined Himself as the true vine.
 He is the faithful One taking the place of Israel.